The Final Few Moments

 Fuck.
 This was really happening.

 He thought of Sasha again—did they love each other enough?
 Of Erin—was she settling in?—had she met new friends yet?—did she miss her parents?
 He hardly knew his own daughter anymore; he had seen so little of her this past year he’d been working in Buffalo.
 She’d grown up and moved away in the blink of an eye.
 Would she be okay on her own?
 He had worked so many hours and was out of town so often, but he could take pride in ensuring the security and comfort of his family.
-He had embraced his role as provider without question or compromise, and if he died now Sasha and Erin would be financially secure.
-He’d taken care of them.
+He had embraced his role as provider without question or compromise, and if he died now Sasha and Erin would be financially set.
 They had plenty of assets and he carried a generous life insurance policy.

 But he didn’t want to die.
 Not yet.
 Not ever.
 If only he could get off this airplane and be back home.
 If only he could turn the clock back just a few hours.
 He would . . .
 He would . . .
 He would kiss Sasha goodbye before getting out of bed, even if she was mostly asleep and had rejected his overtures.
 When she called out from the window that she loved him, he would sing to her that he loved her too.
 Or he would be the first to say those words.
 He would say them loud.
 He would say them clear.
 Sasha, I love you!
 When she wished him a good flight he would wish her good luck on the commercial.
 He would leave with a contented heart.

 Instead he pretended he didn’t hear her.
 What a self-centered prick he could be.
-What a bruised little boy.
-What an insecure scorekeeper of slights.
+What a bruised little boy, an insecure scorekeeper of slights.
 And now, with his plane about to crash and Robert facing death, that minor slight would be his last interaction with the woman he fell in love with so many years ago, the woman whose heart he had won over, who had given him a lovely, intelligent daughter; the woman he’s built his life around: and he’d snubbed her simply because she’d nicked his pride.

 You fucking asshole, Robert.
 You selfish piece of shit.
 Take it back, take it back, take it back.
 Except he couldn’t.